-Next, take your lemon curd, it could be this homemade lemon curd or even store bought.
+Next, take your lemon curd, it could be this homemade lemon curd or even store bought (or even lime and mango curd for a fun twist!).
 Spread all of it in an even layer on top of the cake (14).
-Leave a little room at the edge of the cake so the lemon curd won’t spread out and over the edge (note for photographic purposes I did make it run down the edge).
+Leave a little room at the edge of the cake so the lemon curd won't spread out and over the edge (note for photographic purposes I did make it run down the edge).

 Add the bottom half of the next cake on top.
 Repeat step 12-13 and you will get a finished layered cake like in (16).

 So of course where there's strawberries there's cream.
 They work so well together, it's like hot chocolate and marshmallows, or bacon and eggs.
 One gets slightly (or majorly) better with the other and vice versa.

 In Norway we would probably categorize this cake as a bløtkake, which is a layered sponge cake involving whipped cream.
 I don't have whipped cream between the layers, but the on the outside is enough for me.
 Feel free to add more if you like, of course.

 All you need is 4 ingredients: cream cheese, heavy cream, powdered sugar and salt.
 Add heavy cream, salt and powdered sugar to a medium bowl, whisk until almost stiff peaks.
 Add in cream cheese and mix until stiff.